robot5000-design/ms3/documentation/testing.md

     7. Login.
 Select Browse Reviews in the navbar and select any review.
 Examine the reviews on the review detail page and choose one that has not already been 'liked'.
 Right click and copy link address for the 'like' thumbs-up icon.
 Logout.
 Paste the copied url into the browser address bar and press return.
 Page should redirect to index with the flash message 'You do not have permission to access the requested resource'. __PASS__

-    8. Logout, if logged-in.
+    8. Logout (if logged-in).
 Select Browse Reviews in the navbar and select any review.
 The url will be something like https://rush-reviews-movies-tv.herokuapp.com/review_detail/299534/movie/popular/0.
 The number between review detail and movie(or tv) is the tmdb_id.
 In this example 299534 is the tmdb_id.
 Record the tmdb_id in the url.
 Then type https://rush-reviews-movies-tv.herokuapp.com/delete_review/<tmdb_id> with the tmdb_id added to the end.
 Page should redirect to index with the flash message 'You do not have permission to access the requested resource'. __PASS__

 - TC15